 Suppliers are to receive approval from Supply Chain prior to providing gifts, promotional materials or other incentive programs.
 Funding of social events is prohibited and health authority Sponsorship/Solicitation policies are to be followed for all donations.

-Vendors may not give anything of value to any care provider, other heath authority members or Supply Chain representatives, nor may these individuals accept anything of value from vendors or potential vendors.
+Suppliers may not give anything of value to any care provider, other health authority members or Supply Chain representatives, nor may these individuals accept anything of value from suppliers or potential suppliers.
 Value is defined as any item greater than $10.

-Hospital foundations may approach vendors with requests for charitable gifts or program support.
-Vendors may also initiate contact with the hospital foundations or educational programs for the purpose of offering charitable gifts or program support.
-While such support is welcome, a vendor’s participation or non-participation in philanthropy or program support will not influence Supply Chain purchasing or contracting decisions.
-Vendors who wish to offer charitable support for the first time are encouraged to contact the applicable health authority charitable foundation.
+Hospital foundations may approach suppliers with requests for charitable gifts or program support.
+Suppliers may also initiate contact with the hospital foundations or educational programs for the purpose of offering charitable gifts or program support.
+While such support is welcome, a supplier’s participation or non-participation in philanthropy or program support will not influence Supply Chain purchasing or contracting decisions.
+Suppliers who wish to offer charitable support for the first time are encouraged to contact the applicable health authority charitable foundation.